Loading and Storing Quality Checks

 dq_engine = DQEngine(WorkspaceClient())

-# load checks from a local path
+# load checks from a local file using relative or absolute path

-checks: list[dict] = dq_engine.load_checks(checks, config=FileChecksStorageConfig(location="checks.yml"))
+checks: list[dict] = dq_engine.load_checks(config=FileChecksStorageConfig(location="checks.yml"))

-# load checks from arbitrary workspace location
+# load checks from arbitrary workspace location using absolute path

-checks: list[dict] = dq_engine.load_checks(checks, config=WorkspaceFileChecksStorageConfig(location="/Shared/App1/checks.yml"))
+checks: list[dict] = dq_engine.load_checks(config=WorkspaceFileChecksStorageConfig(location="/Shared/App1/checks.yml"))

 # load checks from a Delta table and default run config name

-checks: list[dict] = dq_engine.load_checks(checks, config=TableChecksStorageConfig(location="catalog.schema.checks_table"))
+checks: list[dict] = dq_engine.load_checks(config=TableChecksStorageConfig(location="catalog.schema.checks_table"))

-checks: list[dict] = dq_engine.load_checks(checks, config=TableChecksStorageConfig(location="catalog.schema.checks_table", run_config_name="workflow_001"))
+checks: list[dict] = dq_engine.load_checks(config=TableChecksStorageConfig(location="catalog.schema.checks_table", rule_set_fingerprint="9664332437da274d921cefac60bd509e0aa383292ba695341e1f3fbc2a716e48"))

-# load checks from a Unity Catalog volume
+# load checks from a Unity Catalog Volume

-checks: list[dict] = dq_engine.load_checks(checks, config=VolumeFileChecksStorageConfig(location="/Volumes/dq/config/checks_volume/App1/checks.yml"))
+checks: list[dict] = dq_engine.load_checks(config=VolumeFileChecksStorageConfig(location="/Volumes/dq/config/checks_volume/App1/checks.yml"))

 # load checks from a file or table defined in the run config ('checks_location' field)